 You may have been wondering how and why you always do not get it right or probably you intend sitting for a forthcoming examination and you need tips and tricks to help you scale through in flying colours.
 Be anxious for nothing because this article has got you covered.
 In this article, you will get to know and understand the basic simple steps needed to pass an examination with ease from the revision stage to the examination stage.

-Find below the 13 Proven and Simple examination tips and tricks:
+13 Proven and Simple examination tips and tricks:

 A. Preparation stage

 Organise a good revision plan and follow it.
 Avoid revising a particular subject all day long.
 You can switch them up properly by revising one subject in the morning, another one in the afternoon and another in the evening.
 Do not study one subject all day because you may end up not covering all the subjects before the examination.
 Organising your study schedule is very important so as to know when to study and what to study.

 You do not expect to pass your exams by just flipping through your study notes.
 Yes, you may have been taught, yes you may have attended classes but let more of your brain be engaged in the revision because the more you revise the more you will remember.
 The memory is not a part of the brain where things go in and out.
 There are various components of the memory, which are; verbal memory, visual memory, audio memory, muscle memory, etc. How often you memorize information helps the brain retain information.

 You can make up mnemonics, make a summary of the notes, derive key points and pen them down.
 This is better than just reading because your brain is involved.

 3. Solve past questions.

 Solving past questions keeps you abreast on how the questions are being set.
 Get the past questions of the subject(s) you are preparing for and work through them.
 If you are finding it difficult to attempt a question then check if it is still in the syllabus.
 The importance of solving past questions can not be totally emphasized.
 The truth is, anyone who does not prepare for an examination solving past papers has minimal chances of doing well in an examination.